-The purpose of this policy is to define the key aspects of the remuneration policy and practices adopted by the Company.
-The policy aims to provide sufficient incentives for the Company's staff to achieve the business targets, and deliver an appropriate link between reward and performance while at the same time providing a comprehensive, consistent and effective risk management tool that prevents excessive risk taking and/or mis-selling practices in light of financial incentives schemes, which could lead to compliance risks for the Company in the long-run.
+The purpose of the Company's Remuneration Policy is to define the key aspects of the remuneration principles, procedures and practices adopted by the Company.
+The Policy aims to provide sufficient incentives for the Company's staff to achieve the business targets, and deliver an appropriate link between reward and performance, while at the same time providing a comprehensive, consistent and effective risk management tool that prevents excessive risk taking and/or mis-selling practices in light of financial incentives schemes, which could lead to compliance risks for the Company in the long-run.